 The recipe I’m sharing here is my Paleo friendly version of Basil’s Green Coconut Curry.
 It is an adapted recipe to which I owe Basil a great deal of gratitude.
 I’ve been making it over-and-over for the better part of a year!
 Coconut Curry is the gift that keeps on giving.
 Every time it tastes a little bit different, a little bit better.
 Feel free to play around with the accompanying vegetables but PLEASE remain true to the technique.

-- The Curry Paste.
-You need an excellent curry paste for this recipe.
+- The Curry Paste: You need an excellent curry paste for this recipe.
 You can make your own and I have provided Basil’s recipe here for you to try.
 It is amazing and easy enough to do by hand with a bit of elbow grease.
 Or, you can buy good curry pastes at the store.
+I like Arroy-D brand.
 Just please be sure to pick one that is all-natural and has the ingredients listed in Basil’s paste.
-These are unavoidable and form the foundation of the dish.
+The paste is unavoidable and forms the foundation of the dish.

-- The technique of toasting the spices in the oil is CRUCIAL.
-You must release the essential oils from the paste for maximum flavour.
+- Toasting the paste in the oil is CRUCIAL: You must release the essential oils from the paste for maximum flavour.
 Also, be sure to cook the chicken in a little bit of coconut milk before adding the veggies.
 It is important to continuously taste for seasoning before you add the veggies because once their in, there’s no going back.

 - Prepare, wash and cut all of your veggies and meat before you begin.
 This dish comes together very quickly and can easily burn if your stuck chopping stuff while you’re cooking.